redcartel/cdriveFoundation/unit2/01conditionals/Conditionals.md

 * More than one of the above three tests can be true and print their message.
 If none of them are true, print "Not divisible by two, three, or four."

 * If the number is not divisible by seven, multiply it by seven.
 If it is divisible by seven, divide it by seven.
-Then print the result.
+Then print the final value.

 * That's it!